 I believe most of us have heard about sloths.
 They are the little guys that always look sleepy who like to hang out in trees and move as slow as possible.
 These guys are the champions at saving energy in the animal world.

 They can be found in Southern Central America and in most of South America.
 In Costa Rica, they can be found in Puerto Viejo, the South Caribbean region, where the only sloth rescue in the world is located.
 But do we really know their best-kept secrets?

 1. Sloths are extremely slow-moving mammals.
-Actually they are the world’s slowest mammal, so sedentary that algae grow on its furry coat.
+Actually they are the world’s slowest mammal, so sedentary that in come cases algae grows on its furry coat.

-2. Their hair is grayish brown but, at times they look grey-green in color because of the tiny camouflaging algae that grows all over their coats.
+2. Their hair is grayish brown but, at times they look grey-green in color because of the tiny camouflaging algae that grow all over their coats.

 3. Sloths are omnivores.
 They may eat insects, small reptiles, and birds, but their most common food consists mostly of buds, tender shoots, and leaves.

-5. The average amount of years a sloth lives is 20 years.
-Although there have been 40 year old sloths.
+5. The average amount of years that sloth live is 20 years.
+Although there have been 40-year-old sloths.

 6. Most people used to think that sloths slept 18 hours a day.
 But a recent study indicated that sloths sleep just under 10 hours a day.

 7. They go to the ground to urinate and defecate about once a week, digging a hole and covering it afterward.
 They go to the same spot each time and are vulnerable to predation while doing so.